The other day, I went to the courthouse in Sterling and accidentally brought in my cellphone.

 Lee County Sheriff John Varga, who is in charge of the Lee County Courthouse in Dixon, said cellphones are banned because they are a disturbance in court.
 Also, the county doesn’t want people using their phones to record private conversations outside courtrooms between attorneys and their clients, the sheriff said.

-Nationwide, these phone bans are apparently rare.
+Nationwide, these phone bans apparently are rare.

 I called random courthouses in Kentucky, Iowa, Wisconsin, Colorado, California and Alabama – both in small towns and big cities alike – and they all had the same rule for cellphones: People can bring them into courthouses, but they need to turn them off once they’re inside courtrooms.
 After all, no one wants a phone disturbing proceedings.